-- is familiar with the structure and operation of traffic control systems, - knows the levels and methods of traffic modeling, - know the traffic management strategies, tools and software for urban transport, - knows the management solutions of public transport and highway systems
+- Is familiar with the structure and operation of traffic control systems. - Knows the levels and methods of traffic modeling. - Know the traffic management strategies, tools and software for urban transport. - Knows the management solutions of public transport and highway systems.

-- capable of modeling traffic on a given network,

-- is able to control a given subnet,

-- is able to use and design a form for measuring and estimating systems
+- Capable of modeling traffic on a given network. - Is able to control a given subnet. - Is able to use and design a form for measuring and estimating systems.

-- c) attitude:

-- open to research on the joint system of traffic management and autonomous vehicles
+- Open to research on the joint system of traffic management and autonomous vehicles.

-- d) autonomy and responsibility:
+- d) Autonomy and responsibility:

-- can independently design node controls
+- Can independently design node controls.